Background pattern

 Tel: +371 67 892 006

-To help prevent possible infections and ensure that you use the medicinal product correctly, it is important to follow these instructions.
+To help avoid possible infections and to ensure you use the medicine correctly, it is important that you follow these instructions.

-Read ALL the instructions before injecting.
-It is essential that you do not attempt to self-inject until a doctor, nurse or pharmacist has taught you how to do it.
-The pack contains the pre-filled syringe sealed individually in a plastic blister.
+Read ALL the instructions before injecting yourself.
+It is important that you do not attempt to self-inject until you have been taught how to do it by a doctor, nurse, or pharmacist.
+The box contains the pre-filled syringe sealed individually in a plastic blister.

-After injecting the medicinal product, the automatic needle guard is activated to cover the needle.
-The purpose of the automatic needle guard is to prevent healthcare professionals, carers and patients from accidentally pricking themselves with the needle after injection.
+After injecting the medicine, the needle guard is activated to cover the needle.
+The purpose of the needle guard is to prevent healthcare professionals, caregivers, and patients from accidentally pricking themselves with the needle after injection.

-1. Do not open the pack until you are ready to use the pre-filled syringe.
+1. Do not open the box until you are ready to use the pre-filled syringe.

 1. Do not use the pre-filled syringe if the blister seal is broken, as it may not be safe to use.

 2. Do not use the pre-filled syringe if there is liquid in the blister.
-Do not use the pre-filled syringe if the needle cap is missing or not correctly placed.
-In that case, return the entire pack to the pharmacy.
+Do not use the pre-filled syringe if the needle shield is missing or not properly placed.
+In this case, return the entire product container to the pharmacy.

 3. Never leave the pre-filled syringe unattended where others may handle it.